 Human skin is three times thicker than a dog’s, which is why a dog’s skin is very sensitive.
 Both have an acid mantle that is found in the outermost layer of the skin, which is responsible for protecting the skin against bacteria, viruses, and other outside contaminants.

-The answer to the important question, “Can you use human shampoo on dogs?” is no. Human shampoos remove the acid mantle on dog’s skin, which could lead to skin irritation, dryness, and itchiness.
+The answer to the important question, “Can you use human shampoo on dogs?” is no. Human shampoos remove the acid mantle on dog’s skin, stripping it of essential moisture and protection.
+This can lead to skin irritation, dryness, and itchiness.

-A dog’s skin is very sensitive, which is why using shampoos specially formulated for dogs is necessary to keep them clean and moisturized.
-What’s in the formula of dog shampoos?
+A dog’s skin is very sensitive, which is why using shampoos specially formulated for dogs are necessary to keep them clean and moisturized.
+How are dog shampoos formulated?

 Dog shampoos have natural formulas to ensure gentleness on a dog’s skin and shiny hair.
 Examples of natural ingredients used in dog shampoo formulations include: